shElkhateeb/storefront-backend/README.md

 - watch: `npm run watch`
 - test: `npm run test`

+### Setting up the testing database
-To connect to the container we run `docker exec  -i -t storefront-backend_postgres_1 /bin/bash` where `storefront-backend_postgres_1` is the container name.
+1. To connect to the container we run `docker exec  -i -t storefront-backend_postgres_1 /bin/bash` where `storefront-backend_postgres_1` is the container name.
-To connect to the postgreSQL database we run the following command in the terminal:
+2. To connect to the postgreSQL database we run the following command in the terminal:
 `psql shopping -h localhost -U shopping_user postgres` where `shopping` is the `POSTGRES_DB` and `shopping_user` is the `POSTGRES_USER`.
+3. To create the testing database run the SQL command `CREATE DATABASE shopping_test` where `shopping_test` is the testing database.

 ## Resources
 - [PostgreSQL – Data Types](https://www.geeksforgeeks.org/postgresql-data-types/)